packit/research/research/integrations/fedora-ci/index.md

       from the config)
 - [ ] Allow Packit to have customizable default config (more details above)
 - [ ] Allow Packit to run without any config (utilizing the previous point)
+- [ ] After PoC and final decision, deploy a separate instance to handle only Fedora CI queue
+- [ ] Allow triggering of the Testing Farm **STI** tests with Koji build (or in general)